 Is Screening the Only Way to Prevent Cancer?

 No!
-There are lots of things you can do to reduce your risk for colon cancer at any age.
+There are lots of things you can do to reduce your risk for colorectal cancer at any age.
 Learn more about how little changes in your lifestyle can reduce your risk in big ways.

 KNOW YOUR FAMILY HISTORY